i

 For the remaining element types, the same principles of review, identification, and subtype configuration described for texts, buttons, and fields must be applied.

-Once an element is identified, the properties can be copied and applied to the specific subtype in the design system.
+Once an element has been identified, its properties can be copied and applied to the specific subtype in the design system.

 A font family is a set of typefaces that share the same basic design but vary in aspects such as weight (light, regular, bold), style (italic, condensed, extended), or width.
-On the other hand, it structures the interface, since it not only fulfills an aesthetic role, but also hierarchically organizes the information and guides the user's navigation within the application.
+Furthermore, it structures the interface, since it not only fulfills an aesthetic role, but also hierarchically organizes the information and guides the user's navigation within the application.

 In the design system of Deyel, the following fonts are distinguished:

-Primary source: It is the main font that structures the interface, facilitates reading and contributes to a clear and orderly appearance.
-It should be sufficient for most application texts.
+•Primary font: It is the main font that structures the interface, facilitates reading, and contributes to a clear and orderly appearance.
+It should be sufficient for most of the text in the application.

-It is defined in the tab "Style variables" from the left panel.
+It is defined in the tab "Style variables" of the left panel.

 The color palette is essential for visual identity and information hierarchy.
 In the design system of Deyel, colors are organized around the theme modeled in the application and according to specific criteria.

-Primary criterion: It occupies approximately 30% of the visual weight and is used for main interface elements.
+•Primary criterion: It represents the brand or main tone of the application.
+It is applied to key components that guide the user's attention.
+It occupies approximately 30% of the visual weight and is used for main interface elements.

-Secondary criterion: It occupies 10% of the visual weight and is used to highlight elements such as links, buttons, borders or specific parts of components (highlights).
+•Secondary criterion: It complements the primary color and reinforces the visual hierarchy.
+It occupies 10% of the visual weight and is used to highlight elements such as links, buttons, borders or specific parts of components (highlights).

-Tertiary criterion: It constitutes 60% of the visual weight and is the basis of the structure, that is, the background color of the interface.
+•Tertiary criterion: It defines the background and content areas, ensuring contrast and readability.
+It provides visual stability and forms the structural basis of the interface.
+It constitutes 60% of the visual weight and is the basis of the structure, that is, the background color of the interface.

-It is defined in the tab "Style variables" from the left panel, below the font family.
+It is defined in the tab "Style variables" of the left panel, next to the font family.